Update: Overtime Rule on Hold

 On Nov.
 22, 2016, a federal district court judge in Texas placed an injunction, effective nationwide, on the Department of Labor’s overtime rule revision, preventing it from taking effect on Dec 1.
 The injunction casts doubt on whether the revised rule will go forward at all (see the SHRM Online article Federal Judge Halts Overtime Rule).
 For now, the rule’s implementation and enforcement are on hold.
 SHRM Online will continue to monitor and report developments.

-The Department of Labor’s final rule revising the Fair Labor Standards Act overtime regulations, released May 18, will significantly alter employee pay structures.
-That should spur employers to evaluate their overall approach total rewards.
+The Department of Labor’s final rule revising the Fair Labor Standards Act overtime regulations was released on May 18, 2016.
+The new rules take effect on Dec.
+1, 2016.

 Under the final rule:

 • The annual salary threshold for exempt positions will jump from $23,660 to $47,476 (or from $455 to $913 per week), and will be updated every three years.
 That’s more than double the old threshold.

 • There will be no change in the duties test used to determine whether employees earning more than the salary threshold must be classified as nonexempt from overtime, including the exemptions for executive, administrative and professional positions, among others.

 • For highly compensated employees (HCEs), the final rule raises the annual HCE salary threshold from $100,000 to $134,004.
 At or above that threshold, HCEs are exempt from the overtime requirements of the FLSA if they meet a more relaxed duties test than is required for employees paid the standard salary level.

 (See SHRM Online’s FLSA Overtime Rule Resources page.)

 In a recent Department of Labor (DOL) blog post, Wage and Hour Administrator David Weil tries to underplay employer concerns about the new overtime exemption rules, including worries about the difficulty of tracking time for employees who are not used to recording their hours, stating: